-The statistics specialization of the mathematics major enables students to concentrate their studies in statistics.
+The data science and statistics specialization of the mathematics major enables students to concentrate their studies in statistics and to develop a deep understanding of the computational statistical methods that form the bedrock of data science.
 The Undergraduate Bulletin contains the official list of major requirements.
-However, students will meet all their requirements by completing the major requirements listed below and in the checklist, meeting the department’s retention and GPA requirements, and completing TCNJ’s liberal learning requirements.
+However, students will meet all their requirements by completing the major requirements listed below and in the checklist, meeting the department’s retention and GPA requirements, and completing TCNJ’s College Core requirements.
 Below are additional program documents and other information about the specialization.
 For more information, please contact your advisor or the department chair.

-Requirements for the mathematics major with specialization in statistics
+Requirements for the mathematics major with specialization in data science and statistics

 Core Courses (9.5 units)